ubu12/loggey/README.md

 Just `#include "loggey.hpp"` Into your project and compile with C++17

-Tested Compilers: gcc, msvc clang-cl, mingw(had issues with inline variables for me)
+Tested Compilers: gcc, msvc, clang-cl, mingw

 ## Loggey Documentation
 Writing a WIKI, this is temp